canonical/certification-docs/Self-Test_Guide-16.04.rst

    * **Model** -- The name of the system itself, e.g ProLiant DL630 or
      PowerEdge R210, as you would like it to appear on the public web site.

-   * **Aliases** -- This is used for alternate marketing names for a server.
-This field is only accessible to the Canonical Server Certification Team.
-If you need to add items to this field, please contact your account manager.
-These appear publicly as separate entries in the database (e.g. Server1000, Alias1001 and Alias1002 all point to the same system, but appear as three separate entries on the public web site).

    * **Codenames** -- This is for your internal reference and identifies the internal code name associated with the SUT.
 This data is *never* published and is visible only to you and to Canonical.

    * **Web site** -- This optional field links to the system information on the manufacturer's web site.
-This field is published publicly and is a way for potential customers to directly access information about your hardware on your own web site.
+This field is not currently published publicly.

    * **Comment** -- This optional field holds any comment you want to make about the